 Interval Detection V2¶

-- Continuous Updates: Continuously updated by the Guance algorithm team to enhance data processing capabilities.
+- Continuous updates: Continuously updated by the Guance algorithm team to enhance data processing capabilities.

 Concepts¶